The Grand Canyon, Arizona, USA

 Location

-Sharing home with the local Native American Havasupai people, it is the most unique scene to view the Havasu falling over the turquoise waters and lush environs.
+Sharing a home with the local Native American Havasupai people, it is the most unique scene to view the Havasu falling over the turquoise waters and lush environs.

 Access

 It takes a gnarly trail or a helicopter ride and requires a permit to get there.
-Camping is perfect, people can also take photos here.
-If they want to visit the area.
+Camping is perfect, people can also take photos here if they want to visit the area.

 Activities